Corporate Social Responsibility

 We appreciate that mental health is still a delicate subject and can be incredibly difficult to talk about in the workplace.
 However, with statistics showing that almost every worker will at some stage experience stress and/or mental health-related concerns at work, it’s incredibly important to us that each and every team member feels fully supported and sufficiently empowered to discuss any personal or professional issues.
 It is an important aspect of our corporate social responsibility programme.

-For this reason, we have appointed our own internal mental health first aider (Lauren O’Sullivan), who is always on hand to provide ongoing day-to-day support to the wider team.
+For this reason, we have appointed our own internal Wellbeing Officer (Lauren O’Sullivan), who is always on hand to provide ongoing day-to-day support to the wider team.

 We also know that prioritising mental health allows our entire business to thrive, and understand that looking after our team should therefore extend beyond gym membership and free fruit in the office.
 Accordingly, we took the decision to completely overhaul our benefits package in order to offer greater emotional support to any team member that needs it.
 For example, we now partner with wellness platform Heka to offer all employees direct access to support covering everything from nutrition and exercise, to meditation and therapy.